Nelhe/NaileR/README.md

 ## Usage

-NaileR currently features 3 datasets and 6 functions.
+NaileR currently features 4 datasets and 7 functions.

 ### Datasets

-* beard and beard_cont: contain the results of a sensometrics experiment on beards
+* beard, beard_cont and beard_wide: contain the results of a sensometrics experiment on beards
 * local_food: contains the results of a Q method-like survey on sustainable food systems

 ### Functions